ruby0x1/hxpromise/README.md

 ## todo
 - Externs for js Promise to use native type.
     - This isn't widely supported in major browsers yet.
+- Test more targets (tested: cpp, js, neko)
+    - Just basic haxe functions, so should work elsewhere